Pradeep7895/BridgeLabz-Training/README.md

 - Calculate scores and percentages using conditional logic

 ---
+## 📅 Day 12 — Scenario-Based Applications

+> **Date:** 31/12/2025
+> **Topic:** Scenario-Based Design & Utility Class Implementation

+---

+### 🧩 What I Learned

+- 🏦 **Bank Account Manager (Scenario-Based):**
+  Designed and implemented a bank account management system using role-based access for **Manager** and **User**.
+The system supports core banking operations such as:
+  - Creating a bank account
+  - Depositing money
+  - Withdrawing money
+  - Checking account balance

+  This scenario strengthened understanding of OOP concepts, method design, and role-based logic implementation.

+- 🧮 **Utility Class for Mathematical Operations:**
+  Created a utility class containing reusable static methods to perform common mathematical operations such as:
+  - Factorial calculation
+  - Prime number checking
+  - Greatest Common Divisor (GCD)
+  - Fibonacci series generation

+  Learned how utility classes improve code reusability and organization.

+- 🧾 **Invoice Generator for Freelancers:**
+  Built a simple invoice generator that processes task descriptions and amounts, calculates the total invoice value, and generates a formatted output.
+---

+### 📝 Task for the Day

+- Implement scenario-based applications using OOP principles
+- Create and test utility classes with static methods
+- Develop a basic invoice generator using string manipulation

+---
 ✨ *This repository serves as a daily learning journal for the training program.*